farzanm14/react-native-habit-tracker/README.md

 | **eslint**                                    | Code linting to ensure consistent style and quality.               |
 | **typescript**                                | TypeScript support for type safety and better DX.                  |

-## Decisions Notes
+## 🧠 Decision Notes

-- Stored constant variables in separate files in order to prevent using hard code values in result easy to update.
+- 🔧 Stored constant variables in separate files in order to prevent using hard code values in result easy to update.
-- Implemented base components that can be reused across different screens.(Prevent write more than one)
+- ♻️ Implemented base components that can be reused across different screens.(Prevent write more than once)
-- Used Expo router for navigation.(File base routing & less boiler plate)
+- 🛣 Used Expo router for navigation.(File base routing & less boilerplate)
-- Used AsyncStorage to save updates and reload previous data.
+- 💾 Used AsyncStorage to save updates and reload previous data.
-  Developed custom hook which loads stored data to stateManger store, save updates on data when app goes to background.
+  Developed custom hook which loads stored data on stateMangers store, save updates of data when app goes to background.
   Default habits load once, only in first launch, user can remove or edit them.
-Any changes will remain on next launch.First launch status save as a flag in storage.
+Any changes will remain on next launch.
+(First launch status save as a flag in storage.)
-- Used bottom-sheet as modern modal to show options.
+- 📱 Used bottom-sheet as modern modal to show options.
 While most of users work one handed with mobile, bottom-sheet helps to choose options easily.

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites